-The Hague Centre for Strategic Studies (HCSS) offers motivated students the opportunity to apply classroom knowledge and gain professional experience in strategic research and multidisciplinary analysis of international and national security issues and broader geopolitical, economic, societal and environmental trends.
-The HCSS internship program is designed to help interns develop their professional and personal skills, while working in an intellectually challenging environment with experts that are passionate about their work.
+The Hague Centre for Strategic Studies (HCSS) offers motivated students the opportunity to apply knowledge and gain experience in strategic research and multidisciplinary analysis of international and national security issues and broader geopolitical, economic, societal, and environmental trends.
+The HCSS internship program is designed to help interns develop their skills, while working in an intellectually challenging environment with experts that are passionate about their work.
 The HCSS internship offers an excellent springboard for future careers in a wide range of fields.

 • Outstanding analytical, writing and synthesizing skills

-• Proficiency in Dutch or other languages is considered a plus
+• Excellent command of English; proficiency in Dutch or other languages is considered a plus

-Advanced knowledge of Excel and strong quantitative skills (estimating and collecting data, creating graphs and tables) are considered a plus
+• Knowledge of research methods; strong quantitative skills are considered a plus

 • Ability to work independently in a fast-paced environment